jdnoc/onepercentgrowth/_posts/2017-8-2-instagram-follow.markdown

 ## Tips And Tricks

+#### The Math
 It clicks every 20s.
 Which is 30 follows every 10 minutes.
 Which is 180 follows an hour.
-Which is4320 follows a day if you let it run all day.
+Which is **4320 follows a day** if you let it run all day.
 Obviously, you can only follow less than 7500 people, so you'll have to unfollow eventually.

+#### It's Not Smart
 This button isn't very smart.
 It just looks for 'follow' or 'following' buttons on the page, clicks them, and scrolls down a little bit after it clicks.

+#### It Might Not Work
 The reason it scrolls is so new buttons can come up.
 If no new buttons come up, the script can't do anything.

+#### But It Should Work
 Now, it should keep scrolling, so even if you hit a patch of people that you already follow/need to unfollow, then you should be able to get passed them eventually.
+It just won't follow

+#### Part Of The Game
 Sometimes you'll notice that it follows the second person and not the first in the list, that's because it takes into account the follow/following button on the account that you are taking followers from.

+#### Stealth Mode
+If you want to unfollow a bunch of people, go to your own account and open the same followers popup that you would on another account.
+This guarantees that you are only unfollowing people that folow you.
+Obviously, if you want to get rid of all of your followers, open the following popup window.
+Then you can go wild.